Back to Stories & News

 Diagnosis Depends on Imaging

-The current gold standard for diagnosing dilated cardiomyopathy is echocardiogram, which is a real-time, dynamic ultrasound of the heart.
+The current gold standard for diagnosing DCM is an echocardiogram, a real-time, dynamic heart ultrasound.
 The benefits of this examination cannot be understated.
-Not only does an echocardiogram help establish a diagnosis but it also provides baseline measurements that can be used to monitor a patient's response to therapy.
+Not only does an echocardiogram help establish a diagnosis, but it also provides baseline measurements that can be used to monitor a patient's response to therapy.

 We mentioned earlier that many dogs with DCM have irregular heartbeats, a problem that can be fatal.
-A good old-fashioned electrocardiogram is a good way to diagnose an irregular heartbeat, but because arrhythmias can be intermittent, many veterinary cardiologists are now recommending 24-hour Holter monitoring for dogs with DCM, even in the early stages of the disease.
-Many people are familiar with this technology, and it remains the gold standard when it comes to catching arrhythmias.
+A good old-fashioned electrocardiogram is an excellent way to diagnose an irregular heartbeat.
+Still, because arrhythmias can be intermittent, many veterinary cardiologists now recommend 24-hour Holter monitoring for dogs with DCM, even in the early stages of the disease.
+Many people are familiar with this technology, and it remains the gold standard for catching arrhythmias.

-If you or someone you know has ever had a heart attack or been suspected of having one, you've also likely heard about using a blood test looking for enzymes associated with heart muscle problems.
-Other diagnostic tests include blood tests available for dogs that look at certain heart biomarkers.
+If you or someone you know has ever had a heart attack or been suspected of having one, you've also likely heard about using a blood test to look at enzyme changes associated with heart muscle problems.
+Veterinarians are exploring these tests for dogs suspected of having heart disease.
+Other diagnostic tests include blood tests available for dogs that look at specific heart biomarkers.
 We’re still in the early days for many of these tests, but they appear promising in picking up the disease in its early stages and can be used as a screening tool for at-risk dogs who would benefit from further diagnostic tests.

-Routine blood work is not helpful for diagnosing DCM but can provide information about other organ systems that might be impacted by the disease.
+Routine blood work does not help diagnose DCM.
+However, it can provide information about other organ systems that the disease might impact.

-In dogs diagnosed with DCM who don't have signs of congestive heart failure, starting the drug pimobendan has been shown in several studies to significantly delay the development of CHF.
-For many dogs, CHF is the inevitable outcome of DCM but there are medications available to help keep dogs comfortable.
+In dogs diagnosed with DCM who don't have signs of congestive heart failure, starting the drug pimobendan has been shown in several studies to delay the development of CHF significantly.
+For many dogs, CHF is the inevitable outcome of DCM, but medications are available to help keep dogs comfortable.

-Finally, it's important to examine the diet.
+Finally, it's essential to examine the diet.
 Several studies have demonstrated the reversal of many signs of DCM in dogs suspected to have diet-related disease.
-It's important that pet parents work with their veterinarian and consider seeking the assistance of a board-certified veterinary nutritionist to decide what is best for their dog.
+Pet parents must work with their veterinarian and consider seeking the assistance of a board-certified veterinary nutritionist to decide what is best for their dog.

 Areas of Active Research